kenjiSpecial/tubugl/README.md

 ## Kyoshitsu(basic note + small research)

-basic note and small research on graphic rendering topis such as texture, lighting, performance.
+basic note and small research on graphic rendering topics such as texture, lighting, performance.

 ## Referrences